Certain corners of the entrepreneur universe are obsessed with the idea of mentors.

 One of the biggest lies we’ve bought into as entrepreneurs is that starting a solo business means starting a business alone.
 The reality is that behind almost every successful entrepreneur, there’s an entire community of other entrepreneurs they’ve gotten help from every step of the way — and who they’ve helped in return.

-This is why Zero to Launch, our course for beginning entrepreneurs, comes with an online community attached.
 Starting a business is hard work.
 If you’re going to do it well, you need good people to do it with.

 “One of the hardest things about being a solo entrepreneur is … the solo part.
 I’m all alone in this home office, day after day, calling all the shots.
 I don’t know everything … some days I’m not sure I know anything.”